jrandyrichardson/confluence-site/display/release/BigMemory-Max-4.3.md

 9. Quartz no longer supported (BigMemory 4.3.3)
 10. Added Docker to Terracotta kit for SAG Install (BigMemory 4.3.4)
 11. Support for Windows Server 2016 (BigMemory 4.3.4)

+### Summary of Changes in 4.3.10
+####     New in Terracotta BigMemory 4.3.10

+* Prometheus support for BigMemory Max monitoring/stats.
+* WAN modularized into own tar file, removed from BigMemory Max kit as it was previously deprecated (notice given in early 2021).
+* WebSessions modularized into own tar file, removed from BigMemory Max kit as it was previously deprecated (notice given in early 2021).

+####    Security Updates

+* Contains all security updates included in BigMemory 4.3.9.4

+#### Resolved

+* Contains all defect solutions included in BigMemory 4.3.9.4

 ### Summary of Changes in 4.3.9